Jo Platt

-Joanne Marie Platt (born 15 June 1973) is a British Labour and Co-operative politician who has served as Member of Parliament (MP) for Leigh and Atherton since 2024.
-She was previously MP for Leigh from 2017 to 2019.
+Joanne Marie Platt (born 15 June 1973) is a British Labour and Co-operative politician who has served as the Member of Parliament (MP) for Leigh and Atherton since 2024.
+She was previously the MP for Leigh from 2017 to 2019.

+Education

+Platt attended Bedford High School, Leigh.

 Political career

 Platt was elected to Astley Mosley Common ward on Wigan Council at the 2012 local elections and re-elected in 2016.
 She was appointed as the Cabinet Member for Children and Young People in June 2014, and served as the Secretary of the Leigh Constituency Labour Party (CLP) during her tenure on the council.
 Platt resigned her council seat shortly after her election to Parliament in September 2017.

 Parliamentary career

 Platt was elected as the first female MP for Leigh at the 2017 general election, succeeding Andy Burnham, who stood down following his election as Greater Manchester Mayor.
 Upon her election, Platt advocated greater investment for post-industrial towns, restoring rail connectivity, increased local post-16 education provision and highlighting opportunities arising from devolution.

 Platt was a brief member of the Environment, Food and Rural Affairs Committee in 2017, but sat on the Housing, Communities and Local Government Committee from 2017 to 2018.

-Platt was appointed as the Parliamentary Private Secretary (PPS) to Angela Rayner, Shadow Education Secretary, in July 2017.
+Platt was appointed as the Parliamentary private secretary (PPS) to Angela Rayner, Shadow Education Secretary, in July 2017.
 She held the position until July 2018, when she was promoted to Shadow Minister for the Cabinet Office, focusing on cybersecurity, government digital projects, digital identity, outsourcing and government implementation.
 She criticised the Government's cybersecurity record in her role, and their handling of Huawei's involvement in the UK's 5G infrastructure.
 In March 2019, Platt advocated having a single Cybersecurity Minister and a government approach that facilitates the growth of the UK cyber sector in post-industrial towns.
 She also advocated the uptake of the cyber profession amongst those with neurodivergent conditions.

 Platt set up and chaired the All Party Parliamentary Group on attention deficit hyperactivity disorder, informing and advising Ministers of the barriers those with ADHD face and the change that is required.
 In August 2018, she asked every clinical commissioning group (CCG) across the country what their average waiting time for ADHD diagnosis was, ultimately revealing some were waiting an average of two years for a diagnosis.
 She presented the findings to Prime Minister Theresa May during Prime Minister's Questions, securing a commitment from her to explore whether waiting times could be published to encourage a better diagnosis and treatment.

 Platt lost her seat at the 2019 general election to the Conservative Party candidate, James Grundy.
 The result saw the largest 2017 majority for a party overturned in the country, and was the first time Labour had lost the seat since 1922.